ckunte/git-talk/git-talk.typ

   = [Re] learn to use command line interface

-  - a query-response system (e.g. ChatGPT is a CLI of sorts)
+  - a query-response system
-  - learn from the best: MIT course "The missing semester" #footnote[MIT The missing semester of your CS education, #link("https://missing.csail.mit.edu")[missing.csail.mit.edu]]
+  - learn from MIT course #footnote[_The missing semester of your CS education_, #link("https://missing.csail.mit.edu")[missing.csail.mit.edu]]
   - Windows ships with linux (_aka_ Windows Subsystem for linux)
-  - alternatively, get a cheap SBC (e.g. Raspberry Pi) to try linux
+  - alternatively, get a cheap SBC (e.g., Raspberry Pi) to try linux
   - practice doing things in command line, it is
-    - powerful
-    - versatile
+    - powerful and versatile
     - very low on resource demand

 ]